-Current Year: Peak year is N/A because the current fiscal year is the peak year for September data.
+Current Year: Peak year is N/A because the current fiscal year is the peak year for December data.
 Prior year values have not been adjusted for inflation.
-Due to the lag in the State of Arizona revenue reporting, only two months of the current fiscal year's data is presented.

 City Sales Tax - Contracting

 Significance: Contracting sales tax revenue presents activity in the commercial, retail and residential construction markets.